bigsql/plprofiler/doc/examples.md

 Executing SQL using the plprofiler utility
 ------------------------------------------

-After having installed the **plprofiler** extension in the test database, the easiest way to generate a profile of PL/pgSQL functions is to run them using the plprofiler utility and let it create an HTML report directly from the in-memory-data, collected in the backend.
+After having installed the **plprofiler** extension in the test database, the easiest way to generate a profile of PL/pgSQL functions is to run them using the plprofiler utility and let it create an HTML report directly from the local-data, collected in the backend.

 `plprofiler run --command "SELECT tpcb(1, 2, 3, -42)" --output tpcb-test1.html`